 The stockings were hung by the chimney with care…but not if you live in the UK.
 British children traditionally hang their stockings at the foot of their bed, unlike most Americans who observe the holiday.
-Such Christmas traditions vary by culture, faith, and geography.
-While American Christmas holds increasingly commercial sway over much of the world, fascinating and ancient ways of celebrating can be found wherever the faithful or the secular celebrate this winter holiday.
+In America, fun family Christmas traditions such as picking the perfect tree at a tree farm, stringing popcorn and candy canes as decoration, hanging bountiful Christmas lights all around, and placing a wreath on your front door are typical.
+Kids can run downstairs Christmas morning to find the carefully baked Christmas cookies magically gone, reveal the last small gift in their advent calendar, and dig into Santa Claus' presents for them.
+While American Christmas holds increasingly commercial sway over much of the world, fascinating and ancient holiday traditions can be found wherever the faithful or the secular countdown to yuletide.

 Some differences are temporal: the Russian Orthodox celebrate Jesus' birth almost two weeks after Catholics, as they follow the Julian rather than Gregorian calendar.
 Other divergences are in the symbols associated with the season.
 In Sweden, the Yule Goat reins, while Americans picture elves.
 These cultural differences are only part of the history of Christmas, a holiday which has evolved with the two millennium history of Christianity.
-Historians generally agree that Christmas as a December holiday derives its date more from the need to appropriate a pagan holiday in newly Christian Rome.
-However, this celebration of Christ's birth became an important holiday—and a favorite of many who do not identify as religious.
-This Christmas magic is celebrated in interesting ways all over the world.
+Historians generally agree that Christmas day as a December holiday derives its date more from the need to appropriate a pagan holiday in newly Christian Rome.
+However, this celebration of baby Jesus' birth became an important holiday—and a favorite of many who do not identify as religious.
+The magic of the holiday season is celebrated in interesting ways all over the world.

 Read on to discover diverse Christmas traditions practiced around the world.